andymond/RecipeResource/README.md

 * Chefs can register a restaurant either by creating a native account or logging in with Google Oauth.
 * Chefs can create & edit recipes dynamically, adding as many or few ingredients & instructions as they need, as well as images so their cooks have know what the final product should look like.
 * Chefs can invite new team members (chefs or cooks) to join their restaurant and have access to their restaurants recipes.
+* Chefs can view number of comments and favorites for each recipe to gauge recipe perception
 * Chefs and cooks can favorite recipes and view a list of all of their favorited recipes.
 * Chefs and cooks can view a list of the 3 most recent yelp! reviews of their restaurant in their profile menu.